konvajs/site/source/docs/clipping/Clipping_Regions.md

 ---

-To draw things inside of clipping regions with Konva, we can set the `clip` property of any container, including a group, a layer, or the stage.
+To draw things inside of clipping regions with Konva, we can set the `clip` property of a group or a layer.
 Clipping regions are defined by an `x`, `y`, `width`, and `height`.
 In this tutorial, we'll draw blobs inside of a rectangular clipping region applied to a group.